 Although there’s still work to be done to integrate it against various blockchains, in principle Coconut can anonymize blockchain transactions in any system which provides multi-sig.
 Bitcoin and Ethereum are obvious first targets here.

 Coconut is very flexible, and can ensure privacy for more than coin transfers; it can ensure privacy for more complex smart contracts as well.
-Finally, it should be mentioned that Coconut can be applied to non-blockchain systems as well - it's a general purpose technology.
+Finally, it should be mentioned that Coconut can be applied to both blockchain and non-blockchain systems - it’s a general purpose technology.

 The Nym Mixnet provides privacy at the IP network level.